-Consider the sequence of events when there is an outage.
 There is tremendous pressure on IT and facilities personnel to save money where possible.
-We often see corners being cut as a result.
-Sometimes that means that the battery back-up for the UPS is reduced to the absolute minimum.
-It only takes a couple of minutes for the generator to come fully online when there is an outage.
-But is there any room for error?
+Sometimes that means that the battery back-up for the UPS is reduced to the absolute minimum, or the batteries haven’t been replaced on time.
 An industry standard for UPS run time is around 5 minutes.
 That is generally enough time to allow for the generator to start up and start producing clean power (by generator standards) or for the site personnel to recognize that the generator isn’t going to start as expected and initiate Plan B. Speaking of, what is your Plan B?
 A gentle shut-down?
 Another power source?

 Tip #2 – Identify possible points of vulnerability

-No one likes to think that the worst case scenario can happen, but occasionally it does.
-That’s why you have a Disaster Recovery plan.
-When was the last time it was thoroughly reviewed?
+- When was the last time your Disaster Recovery plan was thoroughly reviewed?
 Best practices suggest a review of the DR Plan every 12 months or whenever there is an equipment change that affects the power path.
-Have you ever tested the DR plan and the cut-over to the DR site?

 Tip #3 – Confirm the operating environment is within recommended standards

 Batteries need to be protected from the elements, heat can interfere with the proper operation of servers, and humidity can cause water damage.
 For equipment such as battery banks, housed outside of a traditional data center it’s important that the temperature and humidity is controlled as carefully as it is in the data center.
 This applies to network closets and branch offices.
 Consider a network closet assessment service to review the condition of all these non-data center areas of your facility.

 Tip #4 – Check the service and maintenance schedule for your equipment